 Orka's independence and backing from the likes of Tencent and Sequoia Capital give the brand freedom to try some new things.
 The company's co-founders come from Apple, Siemens, and Facebook and are no strangers to technology.

-After nearly four years in relatively quiet R&D, Orka has now opened up in the U.S. Last month, I had a chance to try the product.
+After nearly four years in relatively quiet R&D, Orka has now opened up in the U.S. In August 2023 they launched their second generation product - Orka Two.

 In this review, I'll share my unboxing along with everything I’ve learned about the company and their ambitions.